 19.1 - Generally - The Employer agrees to continue to contribute and support the Twin Cities Hotel Employers-Employees Health and Welfare Trust Fund, hereinafter "Fund".
 The limits of such contribution shall be as follows:

-19.2 - Contributions - At the start of this Agreement, the Employer agrees to contribute to the Fund two dollars and fifty cents ($2.50) for each hour paid to all employees under jurisdiction of this Agreement to maintain the benefits set out in the Schedule of Benefits - Health and Welfare - which is attached and made a part of this Agreement.
-On the one year anniversary of this Agreement, this contribution shall be increased to two dollars and sixty-five cents ($2.65) per hour; on the two year anniversary of this Agreement this contribution shall be increased to two dollars and eighty cents ($2.80) per hour.
+19.2 - Contributions - Employer contribution shall remain at two dollars and eighty cents ($2.80) per hour to maintain benefits set out in the Schedule of Benefits – Health and Welfare – which is attached and made a part of this Agreement.
 In no event shall the Employer be liable or charged for costs of the Plan exceeding that necessary to provide the Schedule of Benefits attached.
+The Employer shall cover Employees’ dependent(s) at no cost to the Employee.
+Changes in co-pay and additional coverage shall apply as reflected in Appendix C.

 19.3 - Trust Agreements - All of the terms and conditions of Article 21 of this Agreement are binding on the Parties.